 - The vacuum produces gasp-like sounds.

 - The vacuum leaves dirt behind during cleaning.

 The manufacturers boast that the Shark vacuums never lose suction, so if yours is, you may want to check how dirty it is.

 How to Clean a Shark Vacuum

-There are several Shark models on the market, and it’s likely that the removable components are located in different places.
+There are several Shark models on the market, and the removable components are likely located in different places.
 So, you’ll need to consult your model-specific manual to know where to find these parts and how to remove them.

 That said, the cleaning process is the same and will work for most models.
 Let’s get started.

 - Water and access to a sink or basin

 - Soft brush